 If you notice an unexpected spike in this value that is sustained through normal workload hours, then a disk I/O performance problem might exist and should be investigated.

-9. From the Host menu, select Monitoring, then Disk Details.
+Return to the Disk Details page.
+From the Host drop-down menu, select Monitoring, and then Disk Details.